 Having a dad or mom in prison can negatively affect a child's growth.
 Seventy percent of children of inarcerated parents will themselves, at some point, be incarerated, unless they have positive adult intervention.

-To participate in DBA/Amachi Texas program, email Lyndsey Gentry or call (214) 288-3551.
+To participate in DBA/Amachi Texas program, call 888-887-BITS (2447) or click here.
 Please mention DBA when signing up!
 You can truly make a difference in the life of a child, ultimately helping your community in the process.
-Sign up today!